 Head to Gabriel’s Wharf for everything from fashion to fabulously-chic furnishings, while design fans will delight in the OXO Tower Wharf shops – some of the pieces are even made in South Bank.
 There will soon be a new shopping centre in London Waterloo, too, which is set to be filled with a carefully-curated selection of brands.

 From fine British fare to sumptuous veggie eateries and brilliant breakfast spots, South Bank has it all, so you’ll never be short of places to eat and drink when you visit.
 Catering for every occasion, you can kick back at a riverside bar or glam up for a special meal at one of its many venues.

 Dig into a hearty breakfast at Côte Brasserie, Founder’s Arms, Mulberry Bush, Albion or Strada before exploring the stretch.
 Or, if you’re looking for a satisfying meal on-the-go, explore one of the markets around London Waterloo such as the Southbank Centre Food Market and Lower Marsh Market, which have a multitude of delicious street eats to choose from.
-The Cut – a street that stretches between Waterloo and Southwark – is also home to a variety of cafes, pubs and restaurants.
+The Cut – a street that stretches between Waterloo and Southwark – is also home to a variety of cafés, pubs and restaurants.
 Or visit Draughts, London's first board game café, tucked underneath London Waterloo station with a library of over 800 games.